PiSCSI/piscsi/go/piscsi-oled/README.md

 `piscsi-oled` is the standalone Go status monitor for 128×32 and 128×64 SSD1306 I2C displays.
-It shares the PiSCSI daemon client and protobuf bindings with the web application.
+It shares the PiSCSI daemon client and protobuf bindings with piscsi-web and piscsi-ctrlboard.

 ## I2C prerequisites

-On Raspberry Pi OS, install the screen package baseline used by `easyinstall.sh`, then enable I2C:
+On Raspberry Pi OS, install supporting tools and enable I2C:

 ```sh
 sudo apt-get update